kipkir/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-prints the numbers 0 to 9 except 2 and 4 followed by a new line
+function that prints 10 times the numbers from 0 to 14